You keep using that word, I do not think it means what you think it meansJanuary 30, 2013

 - Feature Detection

 - Conditional Loading

 Desktop-First Responsive Web Design This approach to responsive web design lines up with principles of graceful degradation.
-You start with your desktop website and add max-width media queries along with other elements of responsive web design to your website.
-Another term I've seen associated with this approach is
+You start with your desktop site and add max-width media queries along with other elements of responsive web design to your site.
+Another term I've seen associated with this approach is Responsive Retrofitting